Skip to content

 After cloning the repo, a new teammate runs two commands:

 Done.
-Everyone has the same skills in the same tool.
+Everyone has the same resources, pinned to the same commits, in every configured tool.

 Multi-tool teams